-In a presentation to the Coral AP in 2011, Ross reviewed multibeam sonar mapping results indicating mounds of Lophelia pertusa habitat in an area north of the Cape Lookout CHAPC boundary (refer to Section 3.1.1.5 for additional information).
+The Cape Lookout CHAPC was created to protect deepwater coral ecosystems and after review of recent studies it became apparent that the original coordinates did not include all of the deepwater coral.
+In a presentation to the Coral AP in 2011, Dr. Steve Ross reviewed multibeam sonar mapping results indicating mounds of Lophelia pertusa habitat in an area north of the Cape Lookout CHAPC boundary (refer to Section 3.1.1.5 for additional information).
 Scientists have determined the low-relief mounds to be Lophelia coral bioherms that occur outside of the CHAPC boundary.
-As a result, the AP recommended a northern extension of the Cape Lookout CHAPC to incorporate the newly discovered area of deepwater coral habitat.
+As a result, the Coral AP recommended a northern extension of the Cape Lookout CHAPC to incorporate the newly discovered area of deepwater coral habitat.
+They recommended one alternative that would encompass the documented deepwater coral habitat.
+The South Atlantic Council adopted the APs recommendation and determined that it was not reasonable to include any additional alternatives because the one action alternative captured the only area of newly discovered deepwater coral habitat.

-Figure 4-9.
+Figure 4-11.
 Action 4, Alternative 2.
-Cape Lookout CHAPC proposed extension and habitat mapping.
+Cape Lookout CHAPC Proposed Extension and Mapped Habitat.